 The human ARTD enzyme family consists of 18 multidomain proteins all sharing a conserved catalytic domain.
-The human enzyme family can be divided on the basis of activity to polymerases (ARTD1–6), mono ADP-ribosyltransferases (mARTDs; ARTD8–18) and the probably inactive ARTD9/13.
+The human enzyme family can be divided on the basis of activity to polymerases (ARTD1–6), mono ADP-ribosyltransferases (mARTDs; ARTD8–18) and the likely inactive ARTD13.

 The widely studied human enzyme ARTD1/PARP1 is involved in many processes, but it is mainly known for its function in DNA repair mechanisms.
 On the other hand, ARTD1 is also linked to death of the cell, as over-activation of ARTD1, due to extensive DNA damage, leads to cell death.
 The involvement of ARTD1 in DNA repair implies that inhibitors could be used to enhance the effects of anticancer drugs, whereas the involvement in cell death suggests that inhibitors could be used in cases of injury and inflammation.
 Currently many ARTD1 inhibitors or “PARP inhibitors” are in clinical trials and the first PARP inhibitors have recently been accepted for clinical use.
 Notably, other members of the ARTD family also have functions that could be potentially utilized in therapeutics, especially for cancer, as many ARTD enzymes are involved in DNA repair as well as in cell survival and proliferation.

 ARTD enzymes contain a homologous transferase domain usually located at the C-terminus, and in addition to that many other domains which differ between enzymes.
 These domains contribute to the function and localization of the enzymes.
 The interplay between domains in interaction and activation processes is largely unknown and we use both biophysical and structural methods in order to understand how the enzymes function.
-We use X-ray crystallography to study the structures of full-length enzymes, individual domains and macromolecular complexes and combine this with low-resolution structural studies (Figure 3).
-Activity assays, which we use also for screening of compound libraries, allow us to study the effects of interaction partners on catalytic activity.
-We use calorimetry and fluorescence polarization to study affinities and stoichiometry between macromolecules and we create various truncated constructs to study the roles of individual domains.
+We use X-ray crystallography to study the structures of full-length enzymes, individual domains and macromolecular complexes and combine this with low-resolution structural studies.
 We recently reported characterization of human ARTD2 (Obaji et al. 2016), which is one of the ARTD enzymes responsible for recognition of a DNA damage and initiation of the repair process.
-Using multiple biophysical methods we identified that the enzyme binds all DNA oligonucleotides with high affinity, but is only robustly activated by 5’ phosphorylated oligonucleotides.
-The disordered N-terminal part, unique for ARTD2, appears to be a high affinity DNA binding module, while the following WGR domain is responsible for detection of 5’ phosphorylated DNA and activation of the C-terminal catalytic domain.
+Using multiple biophysical methods we identified that the enzyme binds all DNA oligonucleotides with high affinity, but is only robustly activated by 5´-phosphorylated oligonucleotides.
+The disordered N-terminal part, unique for ARTD2, appears to be a high affinity DNA binding module, while the following WGR domain is responsible for detection of 5´-phosphorylated DNA and activation of the C-terminal catalytic domain.
 Small angle X-ray scattering helped us to study the organization of the protein at the site of the damage.
-In case of a nick DNA the protein binds the site preferentially as a monomer, while at the double strand break it binds as an asymmetric dimer.
-This may allow ARTD2 to have distinct mechanisms of activating different DNA repair cascades.
+With help of the crystal structures of the ARTD WGR domain with various oligonucleotides and mutagenesis we were able to assign roles for the residues recognizing the DNA damage and transferring the activation signal to the catalytic domain (Figure 2).
+The structures also show how ARTD2 is able to join and protect loose DNA ends in the case of the double strand break (Obaji et al. submitted).

 An important goal of the group is to develop effective and robust methods to screen inhibitors and especially to efficiently test the inhibitors against all members of the human ARTD family.
 Selective inhibitors will make it possible to study and verify the biological functions of the enzymes.
 This would potentially also create new drug leads, as many of the enzymes appear to have functions and interactions that are potentially of pharmaceutical interest.
-We have already identified selective inhibitors of some human ARTD enzymes and they are currently being evaluated using structural studies and cell-based assays.
+In addition to tankyrase inhibitors which are in hit-to-lead development phase, we have also identified selective inhibitors of other human ARTD enzymes and they are currently being evaluated using structural studies and cell-based assays.

 We have expanded the set of target proteins involved in ADP-ribosylation and are currently carrying out structural and functional studies as well as screening assay development and inhibitor discovery efforts on several enzymes, which perform ADP-ribosylation, bind and recognize the modification or hydrolyse it.
 There are many unanswered questions regarding the functions of the enzymes involved in ADP-ribosylation and we aim to understand the molecular details using activity assays, biophysical methods and structural studies.